Northern shoveler: Habitat and range

-It is strongly migratory and winters further south than its breeding range.
+It is strongly migratory and mostly winters further south than its breeding range.
 It has occasionally been reported as a vagrant as far south as Australia, New Zealand and South Africa.
-It is not as gregarious as some dabbling ducks outside the breeding season and tends to form only small flocks.
-Among North America's duck species, northern shovelers trail only mallards and blue-winged teal in overall abundance.
-Their populations have been healthy since the 1960s, and have soared in recent years to more than 5 million birds (2015), most likely because of favorable breeding, migration, and wintering habitat conditions.
+It is less gregarious than some dabbling ducks outside the breeding season and tends to form only small flocks.
+Among North American duck species, the northern shoveler is second only to the mallard and blue-winged teal in overall abundance.
+Their populations have been healthy since the 1960s, and have increased in recent years to more than 5 million birds (2015), most likely due to favourable breeding, migratory, and wintering habitat conditions.